1. Education

 PV = nRT

-To find the density, we need to find the mass of the gas and the volume.
+To find the density of the gas, you need to know the mass of the gas and the volume.
 First, find the volume.
-Solve the equation for V.
+Here is the ideal gas law equation rearranged to solve for V:

 V = nRT/P

-Second, find the mass.
+After you have found the volume, you must find the mass.
 The number of moles is the place to start.
-The number of moles is the mass (m) of the gas divided by its molecular mass (MM).
+The number of moles is the mass (m) of the gas divided by its molecular mass (MM):

 n = m/MM

-Substitute this into the volume equation for n.
+Substitute this mass value into the volume equation in place of n:

 V = mRT/MM·P